 The User role can perform cryptographic operations such as owning and accessing keying material within the key store.
-Users can also perform bulk encryption, asymmetric encryption, and object management services for cryptographic acceleration.
+Users can also perform bulk

+© Copyright 2004 SUN MICROSYSTEMS Page 6 of 21 This document may be freely reproduced and distributed whole and intact including this Copyright Notice. encryption, asymmetric cryptographic functions, and object management services for cryptographic acceleration.
 Service descriptions and inputs/outputs are listed in the following tables: